 Any action within the Foreach Item boundary gets executed foreach item (Row in this case), one item at a time.
 In the below example, for each Row (employee) in the collection, Generate Certificate and Email Certificate actions will be executed.

-In order to access the current item properties in the loop from the Token Picker, you need to select one or more property of the Item under the Foreach action the
+Tip: In order to access the current item properties in the loop from the Token Picker, you need to select one or more property of the Item under the Foreach action.

 The Query Collection action is used to extract an item from a collection.
 You can extract